-Sometimes called the Devrent Imagination Valley or the Devrent Magic Valley, this valley in Cappadocia earned its name from the fairy chimneys that resemble things such as a camel, dolphin, snail, and more.
+Sometimes called the Devrent Imagination Valley or the Devrent Magic Valley, this valley in Cappadocia earned its name from the fairy chimneys that let your imagination run wild, with strange rock formations that resemble things such as a camel, dolphin, snail, seal, snakes, dragon, and more.

-No trip to Cappadocia is complete without visiting the Devrent Valley and seeing its quirky formations.
+No trip to Cappadocia is complete without visiting the Devrent Valley and seeing the its quirky formations.

 In our guide, you’ll find out how to get there, what to expect, and tips for visiting the Devrent Valley.